EmeraldLabs/coding-task-devops/readme.md

 2) Write the code.
 3) Write the documentation.
 4) The repository should contains the modified application and all other DevOps files and scripts in a separate folder
 4) Create a Private Project on Github and push your code on it.
-And give the access to following users: [Meabed](https://github.com/meabed)
+And give the access to following users: [Meabed](https://github.com/meabed) and [Vamshi Siddarth](https://github.com/vamshisiddarth)

 Time limit
 ===========